Metal Gear Solid: Portable Ops: Story

 In 1970, six years after the events of Snake Eater, Naked Snake's former team, FOX unit, has broken their allegiance with the CIA and gone rogue.
 Snake is also targeted by the FOX unit, which has sent renegade FOX unit soldiers to capture him.
 The game begins with the torture and interrogation of Snake by one of the FOX members, Lieutenant Cunningham.
-Lt.
-Cunningham is trying to locate the missing half of the Philosopher's Legacy, with the United States Government having already acquired the other half of the Legacy from the Soviet Union at the conclusion of Snake Eater.
+Cunningham is trying to locate the missing half of the Philosophers' Legacy, with the United States Government having already acquired the other half of the Legacy from the Soviet Union at the conclusion of Snake Eater.
 Snake is imprisoned in a cell next to Roy Campbell, the sole survivor of an American Green Beret team sent in to investigate the base.
 Snake learns through Roy that they are on the San Hieronymo Peninsula (a Russian transliteration of "San Jerónimo Peninsula") or "La Península de los Muertos", the site of an abandoned Soviet missile silo in Colombia.

 The two escape and Snake makes his way to a communications base, where he attempts to contact his old CO, Major Zero.
 Instead, he is greeted by his old FOX comrades Para-Medic and Sigint, who reveal that Snake and Zero are being charged for treason and that the only way for Snake to be exonerated from the charges is to find and apprehend the leader of the rebellion, Gene.
-To complicate matters, Gene has also convinced most of the Soviet soldiers stationed at the base to join their side by simply taking over the chain of command belonging to a Soviet unit which was secretly stationed inside the Colombian territory.
+Gene has also persuaded the Soviet garrison stationed at the base to join him, soldiers who were abandoned by their own government and branded as rogue operatives amid the Strategic Arms Limitation Talks with the US.
 In order to complete his mission, Snake must persuade enemy soldiers to join his ranks due to the scale of his mission.